Our Responses to the DTAC Questions

 B2 | Provide a clear description of what the product is designed to do and of how it is expected to be used

-Meditainment is a web-based guided meditation course for general wellbeing, relaxation and stress reduction.
-It is an asynchronous online course which can be followed on any internet connected device with a web-browser, including smart phones, tablets, laptops and computers.
+Meditainment is a web-based guided meditation program for for improved sleep, wellbeing and relaxation.
+It is an asynchronous digital program which can be followed on any internet connected device with a web-browser, including smart phones, tablets, laptops and computers.

 B3 | Describe clearly the intended or proven benefits for users and confirm if / how the benefits have been validated

-The intended benefits of the Meditainment course are improved wellbeing, sleep, relaxation and quality of life.
-These are achieved through the practice of meditation and cognitive approaches learnt throughout the course.
+The intended benefits of the Meditainment program are improved wellbeing, sleep, relaxation and quality of life.
+These are achieved through the practice of meditation and cognitive approaches learnt throughout the program.

-The effectiveness of the Meditainment course has been demonstrated by hundreds of 5 star reviews by course participants through the independent Trustpilot review platform.
-The course enjoys an average 4.7 star rating on Trustpilot.
+The effectiveness of the Meditainment program has been demonstrated by hundreds of 5 star reviews by program participants through the independent Trustpilot review platform.
+The program enjoys an average 4.7 star rating on Trustpilot.

 B4 | Please attach one or more user journeys which were used in the development of this product.
 Where possible please also provide your data flows